-3 credits Prerequisite: 615 or permission of instructor.
+3 credits Prerequisite 616 or permission of instructor.
 Examines rationale, methods and success of gov-ernment regulation of public utility, transportation and communications industries.

-- APPLICATIONS OF MATHEMATICAL MODELS TO ECONOMICS 620 3 credits Prerequisites: courses in calculus, intermediate microeconomics or permission of the instruc tor.
-Review of selected topics of differential and integral calculus and their application to eco-nomic analysis.
+APPLICATIONS OF MATHEMATICAL MODELS TO ECONOMICS 620

+Prerequisites: courses in calculus, intermediate microeconomics or permission of the instruc-tor.
+Review of selected topics of differential and integral calculus and their application to ecomomic analysis.
 Theory of optimization in production and consumption; static macroeconomic models.
-Analysis of growth and stability. - APPLICATION OF LINEAR MODELS IN ECONOMIC ANALYSIS 3 credits Prerequisites: courses in intermediate microeconomics.
+Analysis of growth and stability.

+APPLICATION OF LINEAR MODELS IN ECONOMIC ANALYSIS Prerequisites: courses in intermediate microeconomics.
 Review of selected topics of linear algebra, application to economic theory.
-Static open and closed input-output tables, dynamic models, consumption technology and theory of demands, linear programming, general equilibrium analysis
+Static open and closed input-output tables, dynamic models, consumption technology and theory of demands, linear programming, general equiGraduate Courses 85

-STATISTICS FOR ECONOMETRICS
+626 STATISTICS FOR ECONOMETRICS